 - Councils are the lead regulators for NOA that remains undisturbed by any work practice.
-Where development applications propose activities that may disturb NOA on properties, councils are responsible for setting and confirming compliance with conditions to ensure safe NOA management. - Various government departments in all states and territories have regulatory powers over: - Work processes that may disturb NOA including roadwork, excavation and remediation work; - Asbestos disposal; and, - Where NOA is part of a mineral extraction process.
+Where development applications propose activities that may disturb NOA on properties, councils are responsible for setting and confirming compliance with conditions to ensure safe NOA management.
+Councils work with the EPA and SafeWork NSW in coordinating enforcement of noncompliance. - SafeWork NSW is the lead regulator of work processes that may disturb NOA including roadwork, excavation and remediation work. - NSW Environment Protection Authority is the lead regulator of asbestos disposal. - NSW Department of Planning and Environment is the lead regulator where NOA is part of a mineral extraction process.